Kubernetes Tips and Tricks

 Simple leader election

 Leader election built on Kubernetes is really neat because it buys you a quick and dirty way to do some pretty complicated tasks.
-Usually, implementing leader election requires extra software like ZooKeeper, etcd, Consul or some other distributed key/value store for keeping track of consensus, but it is built into Kubernetes, so you don’t have much extra work to get it working.
+Usually, implementing leader election requires extra software like ZooKeeper, etcd, consul or some other distributed key/value store for keeping track of consensus, but it is built into Kubernetes, so you don’t have much extra work to get it working.

 Leader election piggy backs off the same etcd Kubernetes uses as well as Kubernetes annotations, which give users a robust way to do distributed tasks without having to recreate the wheel for doing complicated leader elections.